-d"Partner" in this column and the tables means both partners of LLPs and members of LLCs unless otherwise clear from the context.
+d"Partner" in this column and throughout the table means both partners of LLPs and members of LLCs unless otherwise clear based on the context.

-"The following states exempt the distributive share of nonresident partners of investment partnerships (as defined in varying ways) from income taxation: Alabama, Arkansas, California, Georgia, Idaho, Illinois, Kentucky, Maryland, New Jersey, New York, North Carolina, Ohio, and Texas.
-A few states, such as Connecticut, Minnesota, and New Mexico, do not specifically exempt nonresident partners of investment partnerships but have rules that effectively allocate that income to the domicile of the nonresident partner.
+The following states exempt the distributive share of nonresident partners of investment partnerships (as defined in varying ways) from income taxation: Alabama, Arkansas, California, Georgia, Idaho, Illinois, Kentucky, Maryland, New Jersey, New York, North Carolina, Ohio, and Texas.
+A few states, such as Connecticut, Minnesota, and New Mexico, do not specifically exempt nonresident partners of investment partnerships but have rules that effectively allocate that income to the nonresident partner's state of domicile.
 Massachusetts statutorily exempts nonresident limited partners of some investment LPs but not other PTEs.
-Thus, any income tax withholding, jurisdictional consent waivers, or composite return requirements in these states may not apply to nonresident partners of qualified investment partnerships.
-Other states, such as Virginia, effectively exempt nonresident partners of investment partnerships from income tax by taking the position that PTEs established solely to invest in intangible personal property that have no employees or tangible property in the state are not considered to be carrying on a trade or business in the state, and thus the nonresident partner's distributive share of income is not from in-state sources.
+Thus, any income tax withholding, jurisdictional consent waivers, or composite return requirements in these states may not apply to nonresident partners of QIPs.
+Other states, such as Virginia, effectively exempt nonresident partners of investment partnerships from income taxation by taking the position that PTEs established solely to invest in intangible personal property, which have no employees or tangible property in the state, are not considered to be carrying on a trade or business in the state, and thus the nonresident partner's distributive share of income is not from in-state sources.

-'Several states, including Minnesota, North Dakota, and Wisconsin, have language in their LLC statutes regarding "classes" and "series" of membership interests, but no provisions for the layers or "firewalls" of protection that the typical series LLC act contains.
+'Several states, e.g., Wisconsin, Minnesota, and North Dakota, have language in their LLC statutes regarding "classes" and "series" of membership interests, but no provisions for the layers or "firewalls" of protection in the typical series LLC act.
 Puerto Rico has enacted a series LLC statute.
-There are series LLC bills pending in several state legislatures as of this date.
+Each year, there are series LLC bills pending in multiple state legislatures.

 Table 2.
-Tax Treatment of LLCs, LLPs, and LPs by States Imposing Net Worth- or Debt-Based Corporate Franchise Taxes (as of Sept.
-3, 2019)
+Tax Treatment of LLCs/LLPs/LPs (LLEs) by States Imposing Net Worth-Based or Debt-Based Corporate Franchise Taxes (as of Jan.
+1, 2021)